paul-distefano/graphrag-toolkit/docs/storage-model.md

 vector_store = VectorStoreFactory.for_vector_store(opensearch_connection_info)
 ```

-To create a Neptune Analytics vector store, you must supply a connection string that begins `neptune-graph://`, followed by the graph's identifier:
+To create a Neptune Analytics vector store, supply a connection string that begins `neptune-graph://`, followed by the graph's identifier:

 ```
 from graphrag_toolkit.storage import VectorStoreFactory